Fluctuating landscapes and heavy tails in animal behavior: Appendix A: Methods

-{\bf Non-stationary stochastic model inference:} We proceed as before, but now infer $F_{\tau^*,h^*}^w$ and $D_{\tau^*,h^*}^w$ in overlapping $5\,\text{min}$ windows.
-The window length was chosen long enough to allow for equilibration of the ``run'' and ``pirouette'' dynamics, which has a mixing time of $\approx 3\,\text{s}$ \cite{Costa2023markovian}, but also short enough such that the steady-state distribution remains approximately constant.
+{\bf Non-stationary stochastic model inference:} We proceed as before, but now infer $F_{\tau^*,h^*}^w$ and $D_{\tau^*,h^*}^w$ in overlapping windows.
+For the \emph{C. elegans} wild type dataset we choose windows of length $5\,\text{min}$ sampled every $30\,\text{s}$, while for zebrafish the overlapping windows were defined using $1000\,\text{bouts}$ sampled every $100\,\text{bouts}$.
+The window length was chosen long enough to allow for equilibration of the long-lived dynamics, but also short enough such that the steady-state distribution remains approximately constant.

-{\bf Reconstructing an effective potential landscape:} From the Fokker-Planck equation, Eq.\,\ref{eq:FP_phi_2}, with natural boundary conditions, $J(\phi_2)=0$, we can obtain the steady-state solution $\rho=\pi$, satisfying $\partial_t \pi = 0$, as,
+{\bf Reconstructing an effective potential landscape:} From the Fokker-Planck equation, Eq.\,\ref{eq:FP_phi_2}, with natural boundary conditions, $J(\rho,\phi_2)=0$, we can obtain the steady-state solution $\rho=\pi$, satisfying $\partial_t \pi = 0$, as,

 Writing the steady-state distribution as a Boltzmann factor \cite{Horsthemke2006},

 with $\beta=1$, we can identify an effective potential landscape $V(\phi_2)$,

 The same approach applies to the time-dependent stochastic model, where each window has its own local steady-state, and the effective potential landscape is time dependent,